lawmurray/mendingwall/docs/mend-themes.md

 !!! info
     This section is for users who want to know exactly what Mending Wall is doing to their system.

-When *Untangle Themes* is enabled, Mending Wall starts a background process named `mendingwall-themes` that will also restart every time you log in.
+When *Mend Themes* is enabled, Mending Wall starts a background process named `mendingwall-themes` that will also restart every time you log in.
 The process starts in one of two modes:

 1. *Save* to perform a backup, monitor for changes, and update that backup.
-This mode is used when *Untangle Themes* is enabled for the first time (or re-enabled after being disabled).
+This mode is used when *Mend Themes* is enabled for the first time (or re-enabled after being disabled).
 2. *Restore* to restore a backup, monitor for changes, and update that backup.
 This is used on subsequent logins.

 A backup includes: